Code-Institute-Submissions/KingaSzmyd-MSP3-SweetLife_FebResub/README.md

 5. Click "Enable Automatic Deploys" to ensure that any changes made on GitHub are automatically deployed on Heroku.
 6. Deply the GitHub branch "main".
 7. [Deployed Website](https://msp3-sweet-life.herokuapp.com/)
+### Cloning
+You can clone a repository so that it can be worked on locally by following steps:
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com).
+2. Under the repository name, click "Clone or download".
+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+4. Open Git Bash.
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type git clone, and then paste the URL you copied in Step 3.
+    $ gh repo clone KingaSzmyd/MSP3-SweetLife
+7. Press Enter.
+Your local clone will be created.
 ## Credits
 ### Code
 * [Bootstrap](https://getbootstrap.com/) - liberies used through all pages to style elements: navigation bar, callout, buttons, cards and forms.